jacutlip/chef-claude/README.md

 5. Open your browser and navigate to `http://localhost:5173` to use the application.

-## Acknowledgements
+## License

-Special thanks to the React community for their invaluable resources and support, which made building this project a seamless experience.
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as you like.

----
+## Acknowledgments

-Enjoy using Chef Claude to create amazing recipes!
+Special thanks to the React community for their excellent resources and tools.